Paul Colin (artist): Biography

-Throughout the years, Colin adjusted the Art Deco style to his own distinctive style, evolving with his understanding of symbolism and abstraction.
+Throughout his career, Colin adjusted the Art Deco style to his own distinctive style, evolving with his understanding of symbolism and abstraction.
 He excelled in the deceptively simple way in which he portrayed his work.
-Over his career, he designed dozens of posters for performers in various media, reflecting the history of Parisian show business and the public life he led throughout his life.His posters are highly stylised, concentrating on themes in the performing arts, dance, studio art and theatre.
-His bold imagery, strong clean lines and brilliant colours are a hallmark of his work and showcase his superb visual communication skills.Among these, his posters Revue Negre and Tumult Noir are internationally recognised for their vibrant colours and strong lines that bring out the extraordinary talent of these musicians and dancers.
+Over his lifetime, he designed dozens of posters for performers in various media, reflecting the history of Parisian show business and the public life he led.
+His posters are highly stylized, concentrating on themes in the performing arts, dance, studio art and theatre.
+His bold imagery, strong clean lines and brilliant colors are a hallmark of his work and showcase his superb visual communication skills.
+Among these, his posters La Revue nègre and Le Tumulte noir are internationally recognized for their vibrant colors and strong lines that bring out the extraordinary talent of these musicians and dancers.

 Artworks

-Le Tumulte Noir
+Le Tumulte noir

-The protagonist in Le Tumulte Noir is Josephine Baker.
+The protagonist in Le Tumulte noir is Josephine Baker.
 In 1925, 19-year-old Josephine Baker made her debut on stage at the Théâtre des Champs-Élysées in Paris, causing a sensation.

-After the horrors of World War I, a fascination with Africa and a frenzy of American jazz swept through Paris, and "black juggling" was very popular.
-Using this enthusiasm, the young Baker was invited from New York to star in La Revue Nègre.
+After the horrors of World War I, a fascination with Africa and a frenzy of American jazz swept through Paris, and "Black juggling" was very popular.
+Using this enthusiasm, the young Baker was invited from New York to star in La Revue nègre.
 Her debut was a huge success and was soon invited by Folies Bergère, where her signature performance was a dance in which she wore only a banana band.
 The other prints in the series show a variety of performers from the Satire, including a double sheet effect depicting an orchestra performing against an Art Deco cityscape and Parisians dancing the Charleston in ecstasy.

-Le Tumulte Noir was painted on stone and then hand coloured using a popular and time-consuming technique known at the time as pochoir.
-This process involved applying individual stencils and special bristle pom-poms for each colour.
-Le Tumulte Noir is a remarkable achievement in Art Deco and graphic design, a style that takes its name from the 1925 Exposition of Decorative Arts in Paris.
+Le Tumulte noir was painted on stone and then hand colored using a popular and time-consuming technique known at the time as pochoir.
+This process involved applying individual stencils and special bristle pom-poms for each color.
+Le Tumulte noir is a remarkable achievement in Art Deco and graphic design, a style that takes its name from the 1925 Exposition of Decorative Arts in Paris.
 The collection also features elements influenced by artists such as the Cubist painter Fernand Léger and the Mexican-born artist Miguel Covarrubias.

-Le Tumulte Noir celebrates the spirit of unfettered expression that Josephine Baker displayed throughout her extraordinary career.
+Le Tumulte noir celebrates the spirit of unfettered expression that Josephine Baker displayed throughout her extraordinary career.
 Showcasing Paul Colin's tribute to the great African-American artists that brought the Jazz Age to Paris, it celebrates not only Josephine Baker, but also the love of Charleston and jazz in France, and the huge impact these artists had on French popular culture in the 1920s.